dergigi/dergigi.github.io/bitcoin/lessons/ch2-00-economics.md

 In the first seven lessons some of the philosophical questions Bitcoin touches on were discussed.
 The next seven lessons will take a closer look at money and economics.

+{% include lesson-list.html chapter="2"%}

 Again, I will only be able to scratch the surface.
 Bitcoin is not only ambitious, but also broad and deep in scope, making it impossible to cover all relevant topics in a single lesson, essay, article, or book.
 I am starting to doubt if it is even possible at all.

 Bitcoin is a child of many disciplines.
 Being a new form of money, learning about economics is paramount in understanding it.
 Dealing with the nature of human action and the interactions of economic agents, economics is probably one of the largest and fuzziest pieces of the Bitcoin puzzle.

 {% include image.html otherPost="2019-01-11-economic-teachings-of-bitcoin" name="blind-monks.jpg" caption="Blind monks examining Bitcoin" %}